emsesp/docs/docs/Configuring.md

 - **Enable Read only mode**.
 This disables any outgoing Tx write commands to the EMS bus, essentially putting EMS-ESP into listening mode.
 - **Underclock CPU speed**.
 Under-clocks the ESP to 160Mhz, saving on power, heat and prolonging the lifespan of the chip at the cost of performance and response time.
 A reboot of EMS-ESP is required.
 - **Enable Shower Timer**.
 Enable to time how long the hot water runs for and it will send out an MQTT message with the duration.
 The timer starts after a minimal of 2 minutes running time.
 - **Enable Shower Alert**.
-This is experimental and may not work on all systems.
-After 7 minutes running hot water, send out a warning by 3 short bursts of cold water.
-The boiler goes into test mode to perform this operation so use with caution.
+This is somewhat experimental and may not work on all boilers.
+After 7 minutes (configurable) running the hot water it will send out a warning by sending cold water for 10 seconds (also configurable).
+The boiler goes into test mode to perform this operation so use with caution!

-### Formatting Options (`Settings`)
+### Formatting Options (`Settings->Application Settings`)

 - **Boolean Format Dashboard**.
 This is how boolean values are displayed in the WebUI and MQTT payloads.
 - **Boolean Format API/MQTT**.
 This is how boolean values are written in the MQTT payloads and API JSON output.
 - **Enum Format API/MQTT**.
 This is how list values are presented in the MQTT payloads and API JSON, either by it's value or the index position within the list.
+Not if using Home Assitant you will not see the values but integer numbers for some entities, e.g. instead of `off, hot, cold` it will display `0, 1, 2`.

-### Temperature Sensors (`Settings`)
+### Temperature Sensors (`Settings->Application Settings`)

 - **Enable parasite power**.
 Select this option when using (Dallas) temperature sensors with parasitic power.

-### Logging (`Settings`)
+### Logging (`Settings->Application Settings`)

 - **Log EMS telegrams in hexadecimal** will write the telegrams in raw format as hexadecimal values everywhere.
 - **Enable Syslog**: